“DNA primase is a type of RNA polymerase which synthesizes smaller RNA primers complementary to the ssDNA for starting the DNA replication.”

 The smaller catalytic subunit is called PriS or Pri1 while the larger subunit is called PriL or Pri2.

-The PriS is the catalytic subunit having an ATP binding site which involved in the RNA synthesis.
+The PriS is the catalytic subunit having an ATP binding site involved in the RNA synthesis.

-Nonetheless, PriL also has some important function to do.
+Nonetheless, PriL also has some important functions to do.

-The larger subunit of the enzyme determines the single-stranded RNA product size as well as stabilize the smaller (PriS) subunit.
+The larger subunit of the enzyme determines the single-stranded RNA product size as well as stabilizes the smaller (PriS) subunit.

-Studies on model organism suggest that the absence of the PriL leads to inactivation of the entire DNA primase.
+Studies on model organisms suggest that the absence of the PriL leads to the inactivation of the entire DNA primase.

 Thus, it is believed that it might involve in the activation of the small subunit.